pschaeflein/BlogArticles/Calling Graph from Teams/article4.md

 2. [Deep dive concepts](article2.md) - Deep dive concepts (optional)
 3. [Calling Graph from a Teams tab](article3.md)
 4. [Calling Graph from a Teams bot or messaging extension](article4.md) (this article)

-The first article is intended to explain the basics which anyone should understand before embarking on a Teams project that will call Microsoft Graph.
-This article is an optional deep dive that will go into more detail, either for the curious or to help in troubleshooting.
-The articles which follow target specific scenarios, such as calling the Graph from a tab or bot in Teams.